amperity/greenlight/README.md

 ### Parallel Test Execution

-Tests can be executed in parallel by providing a `--multithread` option with a number of threads.
+Tests can be executed in parallel by providing a `--parallel` option with a number of threads.
 Tests can be further grouped with `::test/group` metadata to indicate that tests within the same group should run serially.